-In the last few years since 2012, Penang Street Art has become a very popular tourist attraction in the old part of the city, so much so that you will often find crowds of people waiting to have their photo taken in front of the wall paintings.
+In the last few years, Penang Street Art has become a very popular tourist attraction in the old part of the city, so much so that you will often find crowds of people waiting to have their photo taken in front of the wall paintings.

 There are a number of official street arts in Georgetown, painted by a young Lithuanian artist named Ernest Zacharevic.

-Here are some of his most popular paintings:
+Here are some of his most popular and famous paintings:

 There are also a number of unofficial street art paintings popping up every now and again such as these ones below: